vsoch/caliper/docs/getting_started/user-guide.rst

 The default is json, which is the most conservative to ensure small file sizes for GitHub.
 It's recommended that you test extractions and choose the size that is right for you.
-Whatever you choose, an ``index.json`` file is generated in the output metric folder that will make it possible to detect what is available programatically with a request.
+Whatever you choose, an ``index.json`` file is generated in the output metric folder that will make it possible to detect what is available programmatically with a request.
 We currently only support one extraction type at once, however if you think it necessary, we can add support for multiple.